dkoz/palworld-palbot/README.md

  - **Scheduled Restarts:** Automate server reboots at set intervals for updates and maintenance, enhancing stability while minimizing disruption to players.
 This requires implementing a watchdog mechanism to detect when the server stops and automatically restarts it, similar to capabilities found in game panels or batch scripts.
  - **Status Tracking:** Enable the status tracker to monitor the collective number of players on all your servers.
  - **Palguard Integration**: Offers RCON integration for executing PalGuard commands, such as item and pal spawning.
 Features a customizable game database with a search function to easily spawn desired items or pals.
+ - **Steam API Integration**: Seamlessly integrate with the Steam API to fetch player profiles and enhance server management with detailed user insights.

 ## Guides:
  Please check our [wiki](https://github.com/dkoz/palworld-bot/wiki) for all guides related to the bot.